jaredpalmer/formik/docs/src/pages/docs/api/formik.md

 Returns `true` if Formik is running validation during submission, or by calling [`validateForm`] directly `false` otherwise.
 To learn more about what happens with `isValidating` during the submission process, see [Form Submission](../guides/form-submission).

-#### `resetForm: (nextInitialState?: FormikState<Values>) => void`
+#### `resetForm: (nextState?: Partial<FormikState<Values>>) => void`

 Imperatively reset the form.
-If `nextInitialState` is specified, Formik will set this state as the new "initial state" and use the related values of `nextInitialState` to update the form's `initialValues` as well as `initialTouched`, `initialStatus`, `initialErrors`.
+If `nextState.values` is specified, Formik will set these values as the new "initial state" and use the related values of `nextState` to update the form's `initialValues` as well as `initialTouched`, `initialStatus`, `initialErrors`.
 This is useful for altering the initial state (i.e. "base") of the form after changes have been made.
 If `nextInitialState` is not defined, then Formik will reset state to the original initial state.
 The latter is useful for calling `resetForm` within `componentDidUpdate` or `useEffect`.

 #### `setErrors: (fields: { [field: string]: string }) => void`